AnthonyFaubert/capstone-quadcopter/how_to_start_from_scratch.md

 acc_z = ((float)(accel_data[2]))/100.0f;
 int len = sprintf((char*) strBuf, "X: %.2f Y: %.2f Z: %.2f\r\n", acc_x, acc_y, acc_z);
 CDC_Transmit_FS(strBuf, len);
+/////////////////

+/* Repo version */
+Check out all files, and make the following additions to main.c:
+Add #include "quadcontrol.h" in the user includes section Replace while(1) loop in main() with a call to quadcontrol().

 // All done, click the compile and run button, then connect a microUSB to the VCOM port of the STM32 and use Arduino serial monitor to view output.